 A tooth that has been injured or infected may require root canal (endodontic) treatment for it to remain a healthy part of your mouth.
 Dr. Dick Hikade, Dr. Brooke Hikade-Wyatt and their staff at Sunnyside Dentistry provide root canal therapy to treat infection and save the structures of your teeth.

 A tooth is made of pulp (also known as nerve tissue) on the inside and enamel and dentin on the outside.
-A root canal is necessary when the pulp inside the tooth, develops infection.
+A root canal is necessary when the pulp inside the tooth, develops an infection.
 The infection can have a variety of causes, including a crack in the tooth, repeated dental work, or deep decay.
 Without treatment, pulp infection can result in pain or lead to an abscess.

 A root canal is a treatment that will save your damaged tooth.
-In this situation, a tooth is restored through removing the infected nerve tissue, treating any remaining infection, and filling the empty root canals with medicated dental materials.
+In this situation, a tooth is restored by removing the infected nerve tissue, treating any remaining infection, and filling the empty root canals with medicated dental materials.
 Antibiotic treatment may also be required in conjunction with root canal therapy.

 Root canal therapy usually involves one office visit to Sunnyside Dentistry, where a crown will be placed over the tooth for protection until it’s fully healed.